Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: From Anomaly Detection to Lifelong Anomaly Detection

 In practical terms, by leveraging discoveries in biology, neuroscience, and computer science, lifelong learning enables the possibility of incorporating comprehensive knowledge in models.
 Examples include the adoption of task similarity, curriculum learning, yielding positive forward and backward transfer across different tasks, as already demonstrated in image classification \cite{chaudhry2018efficient}, object detection \cite{PARISI201954} and reinforcement learning problems \cite{abel2018policy}.

-Overall, we argue that the adoption of lifelong learning in anomaly detection would be able to consider the combination of all these aspects, providing more complex learning strategies that lead to more informed decisions.
-Instead of constantly forgetting and learning each individual condition, an ideal model could leverage past knowledge to retain performance across all conditions.
-In summary, the minimal set of advantages for the adoption of a lifelong anomaly detection approach includes capabilities such as: \textit{i)} simultaneous adaptation and knowledge preservation; \textit{ii)} inference that exploits a more comprehensive knowledge of the environment; \textit{iii)} resource-savvy model updates compared to conventional anomaly detection methods with constant model updates; \textit{iv)} more realistic experimental settings and evaluation schemes that consider all tasks in combination.
+Overall, we argue that the adoption of lifelong learning in anomaly detection would yield the ability to consider the combination of all these aspects, providing more complex learning strategies that lead to more informed decisions.
+Instead of constantly forgetting and learning each individual condition, an ideal model could leverage past knowledge to retain performance across all conditions. {We aim to verify this assumption by designing experiments that uncover whether the adoption of lifelong learning knowledge retention strategies can be beneficial for non-lifelong anomaly detection models \textbf{(RQ2)}.}

+In summary, the minimal set of advantages for the adoption of a lifelong anomaly detection approach includes capabilities such as: \textit{i)} simultaneous adaptation and knowledge preservation; \textit{ii)} inference that exploits a more comprehensive knowledge of the domain or environment at hand; \textit{iii)} resource-savvy model updates compared to conventional anomaly detection methods with constant model updates; \textit{iv)} more realistic experimental settings and evaluation schemes that consider all tasks in combination.